Cristo Rey Boston High School

 Committee

 The Wellness Committee will be responsible for implementing and upholding the school’s wellness policy.
-The committee is embedded as part of the school’s Student Success Team which meets weekly.
-The designated officials for oversight to ensure compliance with the policy are Thomas Ryan, Principal, and Celia Williams, Dir. of Business and Operations.
+The committee is embedded as part of the school’s Student Success Team (SST) and the Academic Advisory Team (AAT), which meets on a bi-weekly basis.

 Members of the Wellness Committee